Teck Resources: Zinc

 In 2016, Teck produced 662,000 tonnes of zinc in concentrate, and 311,000 tonnes of refined zinc.
 It was the world's third largest producer of mined zinc.
 Almost all of its mined zinc comes from the Red Dog mine in Alaska, one of the largest zinc mines in the world.
 It also produces refined zinc at its smelting and refining complex in Trail, British Columbia.
 The Trail complex also produces zinc refining byproducts, which as of 2016 included 99,000 tonnes of refined lead and 24.2 million ounces of silver.

 Copper

 In 2016, Teck produced 324,200 tonnes of copper from mines in North and South America.
 Its largest mine is the Highland Valley Copper mine near Logan Lake, British Columbia, with 119,000 tonnes of copper and 3.4 million pounds of molybdenum produced in 2016.
 Teck has a 22.5% interest in the Antamina mine in Peru, one of the largest copper/zinc mines in the world.
 Teck also runs the Carmen de Andacollo and Quebrada Blanca mines in Chile.
+In the former mine Teck owns 90% and Chilean state-owned ENAMI owns the remaining.
+In the 2020s Teck Resources has sought to implement a large expansion plan for Quebrada Blanca known as Fase 2 and called by Ex-Ante "the largest mining investment [in Chile] in the last 15 years".
+This is one of the largest mine expansion plans in the world.
+The project has run at an overcost of US$ 4,000 million, mainly due to problems in the mineral processing plant, geotechnical problems and problems in the storage of tailings.